0xdmtry/eigen-graph/README.md

 features an interactive, token-centric interface where selecting a token dynamically updates all data views.
 Key components include a detailed operator data table with filtering and sorting, a logarithmic bar chart for TVL distribution, a donut chart showing AVS counts, and a Sankey diagram for operator-to-strategy weight allocation.
-All components are synchronized through a global state reflected in the URL path.
+All components are synchronized through a global state.

 ---